Internet-Draft OpenPGP Key Replacement November 2024

 There are other means to achieve a similar result, such as WKD or Autocrypt, but they may not be available.
 For example, Alice’s service provider may not support WKD, and Alice may not have sent Bob an autocrypt message since revoking her original primary key.

-• Either Bob's copy of Alice's original certificate already has the Replacement Key subpacket pointing to a v6 primary key, or Bob refreshes Alice's original certificate from a keyserver and sees a new Replacement Key subpacket.
+• Either Bob's copy of Alice's original certificate already has a Replacement Key subpacket that references her replacement (v6) fingerprint, or Bob refreshes Alice's original certificate from a keyserver and sees the new Replacement Key subpacket.

-• If Bob has a v6 implementation, it can proceed with fetching Alice's v6 replacement certificate, validating it, etc, and then use it to send his message to Alice.
+• If Bob has a v6 implementation, it can proceed with fetching Alice's v6 replacement certificate, validating it, and using it to send his message to Alice.

 • If Bob doesn't have a v6 implementation, it can continue to use Alice's v4 original certificate.